 Purpose of recording serial numbers.
 It is obvious that the original purpose of numbering certificates was to allow companies to track certificate sales and redemptions.

 As collectors, we are greatly more interested in the relative rarity of different types of certificates.
-If we knew specific serial numbers of certificates still in existence, we could know very precisely the rarity of any certificate we encounter.
+If we knew ALL serial numbers of ALL certificates still in existence, we could know very precisely the rarity of any certificate we encounter.

 Unfortunately, no such record of serial numbers exists.
 Therefore, we need to compile that list a little at a time.

 The myth that rarity equals price.
 Let's not overstate the case.
 A record of serial numbers would help us understand rarity.
 But, by itself, rarity does NOT establish value.
-Rather, rarity influences desirability and desirability influences value.
-While it is generally true that all other things being equal (age, attractiveness, condition, autographs, etc.), rare certificates often cost more than more common certificates.
-However, there are thousands upon thousands of examples where rare certificates are worth less than common certificates.
+Rarity influences desirability and desirability influences value.
+While it is generally true that all other things being equal (age, attractiveness, condition, autographs, etc.), rare certificates usually cost more than more common certificates.
+However, there are thousands upon thousands of examples where rare certificates sell for less than common certificates.
 I beg you, please do not confuse yourself into believing that rarity is the most important influence on value.

-It would be nice to have a full record of all serial numbers from every variety of certificate.
-That will never happen.
+It would be nice to have a full record of all serial numbers from every variety of certificate, but that will never happen.

 By the first quarter of 2012, about 106,000 serial numbers had been recorded.
-By mid-2015, the number had exceeded 122,000. but we have barely scratched the surface.
+By mid-2015, the number had exceeded 122,000 and by the end of 2020 almost 148,000.
+Unfortunately, we have barely scratched the surface.
 We don't even know how large the number of certificate varieties might be, let alone the numbers of serial numbers.
 It could be in the millions.
 We may never even reach a million numbers, but the more we record, the better we can understand which certificates are rare and which are common.

 To me, an important reason to record serial numbers is to help discover new varieties.
 Gaps in serial numbers often tell us to look more closely at certificates that flank the gaps.
 So far, the study of serial numbers has already disclosed two to three hundred new varieties.
 More are waiting to be discovered.

-I stress that you should NEVER assume that value is related to the total number of serial numbers reported.
-Common certificates are greatly under-represented in the database.
+I stress that you should NEVER assume that price is related to the total number of serial numbers reported.
+The numbers of serial numbers for common certificates are greatly under-represented in the database.